 - One misplaced comma in the code and you could lose your entire account.
 It has to be tested extensively.

-- You need to know the exact parameters of the trading system, so you know when it stops working.
+- You need to know the historical results of the trading system, so you know when it stops working.

 - Even though the system is automated, you still need to check it on a regular basis.
 Is the technology working?
 Has the market changed?

 - You have to understand coding (can be time consuming to learn) or you have to hire a programmer (which can get expensive).

 - Not all trading methods can be properly translated into an automated system.

 - It can be easy to curve fit an automated strategy.

 In my experience, I believe that automated trading is only for a small portion of independent traders.

 Now let's take a look at manual testing.

 - You really get a feel for how a trading system works because you execute and watch every single trade.
 This can help you improve the system or even create an automated version later.